vasavi168/docs/v2/introduction.md

 When your application can't send an Authorization header, you can use the GET parameter access_token to provide your access key.

 We do provide incoming request whitelisting on our platform for our REST API.
-You can whitelist the ip addressess while generating the access token.
+You can whitelist the IP addressess while generating the access token.

 ### CURL Example
 ```shell